Amechi101/concepteur-market-app/frontend_cm/documentation_for_frontend_dev.md

 3. Profile Area

-(a - q for: details to be addressed in profile area, these details can be altered and are just used as gudielines for development)
+(a - q for: details to be addressed in profile area, these details can be altered and are just used as guidelines for development)

 a. settings page
 b.
 Personal information page